stevej2608/reactpy-utils/docs/src/components/local_storage.md

     {% include "../../examples/python/encrypted_app_context.py" %}
     ```

-The same pattern can be applied to any desired encryption.
+The same pattern can be applied to any desired encryption method.

 [Fernet]: https://cryptography.io/en/latest/fernet/